-The United Arab Emirates is a haven for expats, and hires the majority of its workforce from overseas.
-Therefore, expats work in fields ranging from teaching to nursing to air traffic control.
-Given this variation, there isn’t an average salary in the United Arab Emirates.
+If you’re looking for work in the United Arab Emirates, you’ll be happy to hear that the country hires the majority of its workforce from overseas.
+As a result, expats work in fields ranging from teaching to nursing to air traffic control.
+Given this variation, there isn’t an average salary in the UAE.

-That said, this guide outlines the range of factors that determine salary, as well as the rights, options, and penalties facing employees and employers.
+That said, there are a range of factors that determine salary, as well as the rights, options, and penalties facing employees and employers.

 - The minimum wage in the United Arab Emirates